Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Butter cookie and Biscuit
+Differences between butter cookie and biscuits

-• Butter cookie's daily need coverage for Cholesterol is 38% higher.
+• Butter cookie's daily need coverage for cholesterol is 38% higher.

 The food types used in this comparison are Cookies, butter, commercially prepared, enriched and Biscuits, plain or buttermilk, prepared from recipe.